-ENG 107: English Literature, Composition, and Declamation
+ENG 107: English Literature, Composition, and Declamation Credits: 3 credits Mr. Edward F. Novis

 This is a first-year college-level English course that integrates literature and composition.
 The course includes a survey of English literature, which the students access through close reading and analysis of a selection of representative texts.
 The students will also be taught different modes of writing, with special emphasis on developing a thesis and on the formal rules of English grammar.